steven-buytaert/snippets/umem/Readme.md

 thread id, allocated at the start, is used as the tags content for each block and is also checked upon.

+Every 16 seconds of operation, the monitor thread will force all mutator threads to only use the slow release; that means that all chunks should again coalesce into the single starting chunk.

 TODO: realloc like implementation

 TODO: reduce contention by not always starting with the same chunk.